Practical Quarkus Guide for Beginners: 7 Key Solutions to Start Successfully

 public GenreRepository genreRepository;

 Important: If we make a small modification, such as changing the visibility of this variable to private, we could have performance problems and receive warnings from Quarkus.
-Therefore, I suggest that you keep the visibility as private, but at the package level.
+Therefore, I suggest keeping the visibility as private, but at the package level.

-5. You have a query that answers too much data, it's time to use pagination
+5. You have a query that returns too much data, it's time to use pagination

-It's common in life as a developer to face databases with thousands of data, and when we want to return them we realize that there are so many that it becomes confusing and messy.
+It is common in the life of a developer to face databases with thousands of records, and when we want to return them, we realize that there are so many that it becomes confusing and disorganized.

-PanacheQuery it will allow you to take care of the query you want to send to the database, taking advantage of the power of Hibernate ORM (which is what it has underneath).
+PanacheQuery will allow you to manage the query you want to send to the database, taking advantage of the power of Hibernate ORM (which is what it uses underneath).

-Let's review how to apply pagination to a query in order to provide fewer results per endpoint and thus not subject the database to so much stress.
+Let's review how to apply pagination to a query to offer fewer results per endpoint and thus not put so much stress on the database.

 @ApplicationScoped